fixadev/fixa/README.md

 )
 ```

-fixa observe comes with an audio player, a transcript, and pinpoints where the evaluations failed.
+fixa observe comes with an audio player, a transcript, and pinpoints where the evaluations failed. it also analyzes latency and interruptions.

 [insert picture of fixa observe]